traumst/neon-chat/README.md

 ## TODOs

++ fix handler/shared -> split into actions and ~utils
 + handler should abstract app and db models completely, only expose templates
 + user name change should update active user info on left panel
 + fucking session transactions